 Section 5.
 Officers shall:

-Except for the treasurer, deliver to their successors all official material within following the meeting at which their successors are elected or to the president within thirty (30) days of the date of their resignation.
-The treasurer shall deliver to the pall official material no later than July l5, or immediately upon resignation.
+Except for the treasurer, deliver to their successors all official material within fourteen (14) days following the meeting at which their successors are elected or to the president within thirty (30) days of the date of their resignation.
+The treasurer shall deliver to the president, all official material no later than July l5, or immediately upon resignation.

 ARTICLE VIII - Board of Directors